AdapterDrop: On the Efficiency of Adapters in Transformers: AdapterDrop for AdapterFusion

 \subsection{AdapterFusion Pruning}

 The inference efficiency of AF largely depends on the number of fused adapters, see Table~\ref{tab:fusion-speed-adapters}.
-Thus, we can achieve improvements by pruning adapters from the trained AF models (depicted in Figure~\ref{fig:AdapterFusionDrop}).
+We can, therefore, achieve efficiency improvements by pruning adapters from the trained AF models (depicted in Figure~\ref{fig:AdapterFusionDrop}).
+Our hypothesis is that we can safely remove adapters if they are not usually activated by AF, which means that they do not contribute much to the output representations.
 In each fusion layer, we record the average adapter activations---their relative importance---using all instances of the respective AF training set.
 We then remove the adapters with lowest activations.

-Figure~\ref{fig:fusion-pruning} demonstrates that we can safely remove most adapters in AF without affecting the task performance.
-With just two remaining adapters, we achieve comparable results to the full AF models with eight adapters and improve the inference speed by 68\%.
+Figure~\ref{fig:fusion-pruning} demonstrates that we can remove most adapters in AF without affecting the task performance.
+With two remaining adapters, we achieve comparable results to the full AF models with eight adapters and improve the inference speed by 68\%.

+We therefore recommend performing AdaperFusion pruning before deploying these models in practice.
+This is a simple yet effective technique to achieve efficiency gains even when aiming at maintaining performance entirely.